ffalcinelli/ps2js/README.md

 Not yet defined.
 I'm not so done for legal terms, but I think GPL is a good one.

-Have to check for some usage of code (e.g. AttributeDict from fabric) is covered...
+Have to check for some usage of code (e.g. _AttributeDict from fabric) if is covered...
 Help me out! :-)

 TODOs
 -----